vgribok/graviton2-labs/hugo-site/content/AmazonEMR/_index.md

 weight: 60
 ---

 In this Chapter, we will explore running Amazon EMR cluster on Graviton2 instance types.
+EMR natively supports Graviton2 instances, hence in this scenario we are focusing on simple Spark job execution.